 Rebecca Skloot first heard about HeLa cells when she was sixteen and doing a community college biology class.
 She spent a decade researching Henrietta’s background including time spent getting to know Deborah Lacks, Henrietta’s daughter, who helped provide much of the information for the book.

-The documentary below, The Way of all Flesh was filmed in 1998 and is a very interesting account of the science behind the HeLa cells:
+The documentary, The Way of all Flesh is a very interesting account of the science behind the HeLa cells.

 I read somewhere that a version for younger readers was published in 2012: The Immortal Life of Henrietta Lacks: The Young Reader’s Edition by Gregory Mone, Rebecca Skloot, 256 Pages, Published in 2012, but it looks like it’s out of print.